Diyckstra/terraform-provider-deyckstra/website/docs/r/ami.md

   attached to created instances.
 The structure of this block is described below.
 * `ephemeral_block_device` - (Optional) Nested block describing an ephemeral block device that should be attached to created instances.
 The structure of this block is described below.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the resource.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 Nested `ebs_block_device` blocks have the following structure: